Business associates reviewing documents in conference room

 1. Failure to plan

 Most business owners think they have a plan.
 The problem is they haven’t taken the time to put it down on paper or shared it with key players.
-As you can imagine, that’s fraught with danger.
 It’s understandable.
 Running a business can involve long hours and many owners feel like they just don’t have the time.

 But for a succession to be successful, you need to nail down the numerous financial requirements.
-Coordinating with experienced financial professionals is the best way to do that.
-Even if the goal is to transition to a family member, a detailed plan ensures everybody is on the same page when the time comes.
+Coordinating with experienced financial professionals can help you to do that.
+Even if the goal is to transition to a family member, a detailed plan helps ensure everybody is on the same page when the time comes.
 Also, don’t limit yourself to a single succession option.
 Circumstances can unexpectedly change and you need a succession plan that’s flexible enough to change with them.

 2. Don't understand the scope